jonniespratley/javascript-learning-material/modern-javascript-2/javascript-modules.md

 - Use the Singleton pattern to create single instance module

+# Modules
+Modules are an important piece of any applications architecture because they help in keeping code both organized and seperated.

+In JavaScript there are many ways to create modules, we will cover the most used ways:

+- The Module pattern
+- Object literal notation
+- AMD modules
+- CommonJS modules

 ## Creating a Module
 First in the Module Pattern is understanding the following expression: